 They also make sure you get the best nature experiences, wildlife sightings, adrenaline kicks, or magic moments the country has to offer, so check them out!

-On the first day of the 2 weeks in Costa Rica adventure, the group meets up in the restaurant of Hotel Dunn Inn in San Jose.
+On the first day of the 2 weeks in Costa Rica adventure, you will meet your group in your hotel, which for us was the Dunn Inn in San Jose.

-Our G-Adventure guide for the duration, Grace, welcomes everyone and is taking us through the plan.
+Our G-Adventure guide for the duration, Grace, welcomed everyone and took us through the plan for the next fortnight.
+And a packed plan it was!

-Grace is a firework of smiles and laughter, stories and information.
-We have dinner and drinks together, conducting all the introductions and a brief of the itinerary for the next weeks.
+Grace was a firework of smiles and laughter, stories and information and I totally recommend the tours with her as your guide.
+We had dinner and drinks together, conducting all the introductions as well as the brief of the itinerary for the next weeks.

-Between courses and drinks, all possible and impossible questions are answered, and advice is given if no answer exists.
+Between courses and drinks, all possible and impossible questions were answered, and advice was given if no answer existed.

-The real start of the Costa Rica adventure really is day two.
-And really really early!
+The real start of your Costa Rica adventure really is day two.
+And you will start really really early!

 Interesting Facts About Costa Rica!

-To sum up a few interesting facts about Costa Rica at the beginning, the country has about 5% of the world’s species, volcanoes, exotic wildlife, rainforests, AND divine beaches to explore on both coasts; the Caribbean and the Pacific!
+To sum up a few interesting facts about Costa Rica at the beginning, the country has about 5% of the world’s species, volcanoes, exotic wildlife, and marine life, rainforests, AND divine beaches to explore on both coasts: the Caribbean and the Pacific!

-The official language is Spanish, but several native languages are used actively in Costa Rica.
+The official language is Spanish, but several native languages are used actively in Costa Rica, so don’t be surprised if your Spanish doesn’t cut it everywhere!

-The national currency is the Costa Rican colón, which is worth 616 to $1.
+The national currency is the Costa Rican colรณn, which is worth 616 to $1.

 Visitcostarica.com also claims that Costa Rica offers the perfect combination of relaxation, adventure, culture, fine cuisine, and wildlife.
 That is a lot!